oac0de/Housing-Value-Regression-Analysis/README.md

-# README.md
+# Project Introduction/Goal

-For our Module 2 final project, we were tasked with cleaning up a housing data set for King County in Washington and performing a multiple linear regression analysis on the data.
-Our aim was to build a model that successfully predicts the price of a house using features from our data set.
+For my Module 2 final project, I was tasked with cleaning up a housing data set for King County in Washington and performing a multiple linear regression analysis on the data.
+The aim was to build a model that successfully predicts the price of a house using features from our data set.

+# Libraries used in this project
+* Pandas
+* NumPy
+* Matplotlib
+* Seaborn
+* sklearn
+* SciPy
+* statsmodels

 # Obtain Data